microsoft/MixedRealityToolkit-Unity/Documentation/Rendering/HoverLight.md

 ## Advanced Usage

 By default only two [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) can illuminate a [material](https://docs.unity3d.com/ScriptReference/Material.html) at a time.
-If your project requires more than two [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) to influence a [material](https://docs.unity3d.com/ScriptReference/Material.html) the sample code below demonstrates how to achive this.
+If your project requires more than two [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) to influence a [material](https://docs.unity3d.com/ScriptReference/Material.html) the sample code below demonstrates how to achieve this.

 > [!Note]
 > Having many [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) illuminate a [material](https://docs.unity3d.com/ScriptReference/Material.html) will increase pixel shader instructions and will impact performance.
 Please profile these changes within your project.

-*How to increase the number of avalible [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) from two to four.*
+*How to increase the number of available [`HoverLights`](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight) from two to four.*

 ```C#